NTRsolutions/editor2/README.md

 If the app was built succesfully, you can test it by running it on either a real device or an emulated one by going to Run>Run 'app' or presing the Run icon in the toolbar.

+<b>License</b>

+This project is currently licensed under the GNU General Public License v3.
+A copy of LICENSE is to be present along with the source code.
+To obtain the software under a different license, please contact FOSSASIA.